-Delete a named query object with the QbQueryNameDelete API.
 Delete an unnamed query object with the QbQueryDelete API.
 The Image Extender deletes the query from the currently connected database.

-When you use the QbQueryNameDelete API, specify the query object name.
 When you use the QbQueryDelete API, specify the query object handle.

-In the following example, the QbQueryNameDelete API is used to delete a named query object:
+In the following example, the QbQueryDelete API is used to delete a query object: